zavoloklom/docker-compose-linter/README.md

 ## Integration with CI/CD Pipeline

-Automate linting as part of your CI/CD pipeline by adding the Docker run command to your pipeline script.
-This ensures that your Docker Compose files are always checked for errors before deployment.

 ### GitHub Actions

 You can integrate `DCLint` into your GitHub Actions workflow to automatically lint Docker Compose files on every push or